The two questions I ask a new student are: What are your goals for piano lessons? What kind of music do you like and want to learn?

 Every lesson includes music theory, history, and technique as we work through their musical selections.
 In addition to learning specific music, students are introduced to improvisation, composing, sight reading, and collaboration with other students.

 Piano lessons teach so much more than music.
 Students learn life skills such as problem solving, time management, perseverance, setting and achieving goals, memorization, and mental focus.

 Regular opportunities to share their music with others in our fun, monthly group lessons provide a safe place to experience public performance and speaking.
-Special performance events, NCMTA competition, contest opportunities, and attendance of area concerts are additional benefits of Sempre Piano Studio.
-SPS Summer Instrumentasia music camp is offered the first week of August, which is open to the public.
+Special performance events, NCMTA competition, Federation Festival, contest opportunities, and attendance of area concerts are additional benefits of Sempre Piano Studio.

 If this approach to piano lessons & music appeals to you, contact me to start your piano adventures today!